 We collect, use and are responsible for certain personal information about you.
-When we do so we are subject to the General Data Protection Regulation, which applies across the European Union (including in the United Kingdom), the Privacy and Electronic Communications Regulations (PECR) and the Data Protection Act.
+When we do so we are subject to the UK’s Data Protection Act, its Privacy and Electronic Communications Regulations (PECR) and the General Data Protection Regulation, which applies across the European Union.
 We are responsible as ‘controller’ of that personal information for the purposes of those laws.

 Personal information we collect about you